MatD1/ArcAPI/README.md

    - Login with API key via `POST /api/v1/auth/login`
    - Receive JWT token in response
    - Use both API key and JWT token for subsequent requests

+3. **Via Dashboard**:
+   - Visit `/dashboard` in your browser
+   - Login with your API key
+   - Access all features through the web interface

 ### Making Authenticated Requests